QQI Level 5 – Year 1

-A team of experienced Art & Design tutors will work with you, who will help you to refine your ideas.
-The areas that you will cover are Visual Communications, Design Thinking, Design Principles, Graphic Design Practices, Professional Development, Typography, Design History, Motion Graphics, Packaging, UI Design and Web Design.
+A team of experienced art & design tutors will work with you, to help you refine your ideas.
+The subject areas you will cover are Visual Communications, Design Thinking, Design Principles, Graphic Design Practices, Professional Development, Typography, Design History, Motion Graphics, Packaging, UI Design and Web Design.

-Students have a busy schedule all year with regular trips to Galleries, Museums and design conferences.
-Regular lectures and workshops are also run by visiting lectures in areas such as typography, printmaking, book binding and professional development.
+Students have a busy schedule with regular trips to galleries, museums and design conferences.
+Regular lectures and workshops are also run by visiting lecturers in areas such as typography, printmaking, book binding and professional development.

 We continually encourage students to enter design competitions.
-In year two and three student work on live projects and have the opportunity to engage in work placement.
+Students get to work on live projects and have the opportunity to engage in work placement.
 The course concludes with a negotiated major project and group exhibition in a professional gallery space.
-Student will have developed the skills necessary to work in the graphic design industry and leave with a professional standard portfolio.
+Students will have developed the skills necessary to work in the graphic design industry and will leave with a professional standard portfolio.

 Year One – 8 modules

-The first year may include modules such as Graphic Design, Design Skills, Drawing, Typography, Computer Illustrated Graphics, Digital photography, Appreciation of Art, Craft and Design, Personal and Professional Development, Communications.**
+The first year includes modules such as Graphic Design, Design Skills, Drawing, Typography, Computer Illustrated Graphics, Digital Photography, Appreciation of Art, Craft and Design, Personal and Professional Development, Communications.

 Work Experience & Erasmus Programme

-Some of our students have joined the Erasmus programme each year to complete a three-week work placement in a European City.
-The students are selected by an interview process and accompanied by a tutor for the first week of work placement.
+Each year some of our students have joined the Erasmus programme to complete a three-week work placement in a European city.
+The students are selected via an interview process and accompanied by a tutor for the first week of work placement.
 This is an exciting opportunity for our design students and the programme is fully funded.

 All applicants must upload 5 examples of creative work to the application login, eg: drawings, sculpture, collage, 3D work, technical drawing, poster design, photography etc.